alexwing/unity-gettext-lang-manager/README.md

 It also allows you to assign materials at runtime with which you can make any kind of #WordArt.

-I'm considering extending the project to add new features that I have in mind and even create a paid version in the Unity Asset Store.
-What do you recommend?

 ## NGettext

 A cross-platform .NET implementation of the GNU/Gettext library.